Thomas Jane: Career

 Jane co-starred in Shane Black's The Predator (2018), a direct sequel to the 1987 film Predator and the 1990 film Predator 2.

+Jane plays a lead role in the Australian crime drama series Troppo, the first season of which aired in 2022 and the second in 2024.

+In August 2024, actor Jon Bernthal revealed that he trained with Thomas Jane to prepare for his role in the Disney+ series Daredevil: Born Again.
+The collaboration, which brought together two actors known for portraying the Punisher, highlights Jane's continued influence in the action genre.

 Personal life

-In 1989, Jane married actress Ayesha Hauer, daughter of Rutger Hauer.
-The couple starred in a number of films together before they divorced in 1995.
-They have a son, Leandro Maeder, born on December 14, 1987.
+In 1989, Jane married actress Aysha Hauer, daughter of Rutger Hauer.
+They divorced in 1995.

-Jane was engaged to Olivia d'Abo from 1998 to 2001.

-After meeting through common friends in 2001, Jane and actress Patricia Arquette became engaged in 2002.
-Their daughter, Harlow Olivia Calliope, was born on February 20, 2003.
-Jane and Arquette subsequently married on June 25, 2006, at the Palazzo Contarini del Bovolo in Venice, Italy.

-In January 2009, Arquette filed for divorce from Jane on the grounds of irreconcilable differences, but the couple soon reconciled and Arquette sought to abandon the divorce petition on July 9, 2009.
-However, on August 13, 2010, Jane's representative announced that Jane and Arquette had decided to proceed with a divorce.
-The divorce was finalized on July 1, 2011.
+After meeting through mutual friends in 2001, Jane and actress Patricia Arquette became engaged in 2002 and had a daughter together before marrying on June 25, 2006, at the Palazzo Contarini del Bovolo in Venice, Italy.
+In January 2009, Arquette filed for divorce from Jane on the grounds of irreconcilable differences, but the couple reconciled and Arquette sought to abandon the divorce petition six months later.
+However, they proceeded with the divorce, which was finalized on July 1, 2011.
 The pair were granted joint custody of their child.

+Jane and former Hung co-star Anne Heche announced that they were in a relationship in 2019; however, they had separated by the time of Heche's death in 2022.

+For the film The Punisher (2004), Jane underwent intense military-style preparation, learning multiple martial arts and military psychology, including studying the ways of the Samurai.
+During filming, he stood at a height of 5 ft 10 in and weighed 170 pounds, having bulked up by 20 pounds.

+Jane is known for his preference for going barefoot, including at film premieres and while on set.